End-to-End Weak Supervision

-Users will sometimes generate sources they mistakenly think are accurate.
-This also encompasses the 'Spammer' crowdworker-type studied in the crowdsourcing literature.
-Therefore, it is desirable to build models that are robust against such sources.
-We argue that our system that is trained by maximizing the agreement between an aggregation of the sources and the downstream model's predictions should be able to distinguish the adversarial sources.
-In Fig.~\ref{fig:noisyLF} we show that our system does not degrade in its initial performance, even after duplicating an adversarial LF ten times.
-Prior latent label models, on the other hand, rapidly degrade, given that they often assume the weak label sources to be conditionally independent given the latent label, equivalent to a Naive Bayes generative model.
-Note that the popular open-source implementation of \cite{Snorkel, Multitask} does not support user-provided LF dependencies modeling, while \cite{triplets, TripletsMean} did not converge in our experiments when modeling dependencies, and as such we were not able to test their performance when the correlation dependencies between the duplicates are provided (which in practice, of course, are not known). \\ We also run a synthetic experiment inspired by \cite{MaxMIG}, where one LF is set to the true labels of the ProfTeacher dataset, i.e. $\lambda_1 = y^*$, while the other LF simply votes according to a coin flip, i.e. $\lambda_2 \sim P(y)$, and we then duplicate this latter LF, i.e. $\lambda_3 = \dots = \lambda_m=\lambda_2$.
+We also run a synthetic experiment inspired by \cite{MaxMIG}, where one LF is set to the true labels of the ProfTeacher dataset, i.e. $\lambda_1 = y^*$, while the other LF simply votes according to a coin flip, i.e. $\lambda_2 \sim P(y)$, and we then duplicate this latter LF, i.e. $\lambda_3 = \dots = \lambda_m=\lambda_2$.